microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/day2/arc_privatelink/_index.md

 - Create two separate resource groups:

   - "On-premises" resource group: will simulate a private on-premises environment with a Windows virtual machine.
-This VM does will not have a public IP address assigned to it so [Azure Bastion](https://docs.microsoft.com/en-us/azure/bastion/bastion-overview) is deployed to have access to the operating system.
-The Windows virtual machine is an Azure Arc-enabled server by installing the Azure Arc-connected machine agent.
+This VM does will not have a public IP address assigned to it so [Azure Bastion](https://docs.microsoft.com/en-us/azure/bastion/bastion-overview) is deployed to have administrative access to the operating system.
+The Windows virtual machine is an Azure Arc-enabled server by installing the Azure Arc-connected machine agent using Azure Private Link.
-  - Azure resource group: in this resource group, you will have the Azure Arc-enable server and its Private Link Scope, as well as the required [Azure DNS](https://docs.microsoft.com/en-us/azure/dns/dns-overview) configurations.
+  - "Azure" resource group: in this resource group, you will have the Azure Arc-enabled server and its Private Link Scope.

-- Both resource groups have their own virtual networks and address spaces, however, they are connected via Azure VPN gateways to set up a hybrid private connection.
+- Both resource groups have their own virtual networks and address spaces, and they are connected via Azure VPN gateways to set up a hybrid private connection.

   ![Deployment Overview](./01.png)

-Once everything is deployed, you will be able to onboard the Windows machine on the "on-premises" to Azure Arc using private endpoints via the Azure Arc Private Link Scope, while network traffic will go over the VPN connection.

   > **Note: It is not expected for an Azure VM to be projected as an Azure Arc-enabled server.
 The below scenario is unsupported and should ONLY be used for demo and testing purposes.**
   > **Note: The below scenario assumes the on-premises VM has outbound internet connectivity for the deployment of the Azure Arc connected machine agent, for internet disconnected environments you will need to adjust the automation to retrieve the agent's software from locally accessible storage**